lexermal/MediumNewsBot/README.md

 - ***/tag*** `<tag>` - Get the last articles with a specific tag

 - ***/tagged*** `<publication>` `<tag>` - Get the last articles from a specific publication with a specific tag

+## Known Issues
+* If right after the start an user adds a source, the articles will not be set.
+It's an timing issue.